mattrussell2/gradescope-autograder/README.md

 ```
 export AUTOGRADING_REPO_REMOTE_PATH="https://cs-15-2022uc:glpat-Blah8173Blah8023Blah@gitlab.cs.tufts.edu/mrussell/cs-15-2022uc.git"
 ```
 If you don't use BASH, use the `export` variety for your shell.
-The default variable name is `AUTOGRADING_REPO_REMOTE_PATH`, however you can configure the variable name to be whatever you'd like (see next section for details).
+The default variable name in the config file for this variable is `AUTOGRADING_REPO_REMOTE_PATH`, however you can configure the variable name to be whatever you'd like (see next section for details).

 Make sure to run `source ~/.bashrc` or equivalent after editing the file.